1

 Job Description:

-UF Biostatistics: Faculty members are jointly appointed in the College of Public Health and Health Professions and the College of Medicine.
-Faculty pursue independent and collaborative research; they also teach in the MS and PhD in Biostatistics programs and support a concentration in Biostatistics as part of the Master's of Public Health program.
+The Department of Biostatistics is recruiting a tenure-track faculty member at the Associate or Full Professor level.
+This position includes an administrative role and supplement as the Director of the Research Design and Data Coordinating Center (RDDC), of the Clinical and Translational Science Institute (CTSI).
+The Department is situated jointly within the College of Public Health and Health Professions (PHHP) and the College of Medicine (COM), in the Clinical and Translational Research Building, facilitating multidisciplinary research.
+Faculty members pursue independent and collaborative research; they also teach in the MS and PhD in Biostatistics Programs and support a concentration in Biostatistics as part of the Masters of Public Health Program.
 They are advisors and mentors to a wide variety of students.
-Current faculty members are leaders in artificial intelligence, big data analysis, cancer, genetics, infectious disease modeling and intervention studies, medical image processing, metabolomics data analysis, survival analysis, causal inference, statistical methods of health surveys, high dimensional inference, longitudinal data analysis, and clinical trials.
-The department is home to the Children's Oncology Group, the Center for Statistics and Quantitative Infectious Diseases and multiple NIH and other grants.
+Our current faculty members are leaders in artificial intelligence, big data analysis, cancer, genetics, infectious disease modeling and intervention studies, medical image processing, metabolomics data analysis, survival analysis, causal inference, statistical methods of health surveys, high-dimensional inference, longitudinal data analysis, and clinical trials.
+The Department works closely with the NIH-funded Clinical and Translational Science Institute and is home to the Children's Oncology Group, the Center for Statistics and Quantitative Infectious Diseases and multiple NIH and other grants.
 The department is ranked No. 11 in biostatistics programs at public universities by U.S. News & World Report.

-The Institution: The University of Florida (www.ufl.edu) is a comprehensive research-extensive university that includes a full range of academic departments and programs.
-In the "2024 Best Colleges in the U.S." report, the Wall Street Journal named the University of Florida No. 1 public institution.
+And, in the "2024 Best Colleges in the U.S." report, the Wall Street Journal named the University of Florida No. 1 public institution.
 In April 2024, Forbes names UF as one of the only 10 "New Ivy" schools.
 As such, it offers an exceptional benefits package and generous leave program.

-The College of Public Health and Health Professions (www.phhp.ufl.edu) is part of the University's Health Science Center.
-The UF Health Science Center (https://ufhealth.org/about-us) is comprised of six health-related colleges located on a single, contiguous campus.
-They include the colleges of Dentistry, Medicine, Nursing, Pharmacy, Public Health and Health Professions, and Veterinary Medicine.
-The Health Science Center also partners with the immediately adjacent UF Health Shands Hospital, the Malcom Randall VA Medical Center, and the UF Health Science Center Regional campus located in Jacksonville, FL.
+The University of Florida (UF) is located in Gainesville, FL, was ranked in 2021 by Niche.com among the top 50 cities nationally and has been ranked the Best Place to Live in the US by Sperling and Sander's Cities Ranked & Rated.
+The College of Public Health and Health Professions and the College of Medicine are in the University's Health Science Center, which also includes the Colleges of Pharmacy, Nursing, Dentistry, and Veterinary Health.
+The Health Science Center also partners with the immediately adjacent UF Health Shands Hospital, and Malcom Randall VA Medical Center, and the UF Health Science Center Regional campus located in Jacksonville, FL.
 Additional major institutes and centers located at the University of Florida include the Emerging Pathogens Institute, the Institute of Child Health Policy, the UF Health Cancer Center, the UF Genetics Institute, the Clinical and Translational Science Institute and the McKnight Brain Institute, all of which provide state-of-the-art environments and access to large data sets for faculty collaboration.

 Expected Salary:

-Salary and corresponding start-up packages will be commensurate with rank.
+Salary is negotiable, commensurate with rank.

 Preferred Qualifications: